To troubleshoot monitor issues, follow these steps and test your monitor after performing each one:

 - Verify the settings for the monitor, such as refresh rate and screen resolution, are within the adapter and monitor operating range specifications.

 - Refer to the monitor user's manual for the correct settings.
 The settings for the monitor can be found in the advanced section of the video display properties.
-Use the following automated solution to open the video display properties dialog box (learn more about automated solutions):

 - Verify the monitor works properly when attached to another machine.